COVID-19 Guidelines for Travelling to Himachal Pradesh in 2021

 Places to visit while travelling to Himachal Pradesh in 2021

 Though it is a year-round tourist destination, March to June & the month of September is the best time to visit Himachal Pradesh.
 It has some of the highest roadway passes in the world which are closed down in the winter.
 The Buddhist temples and monasteries are spectacular, while the view of the Himalayas is simply breathtaking.
 Every city, hill station and village, has its own unique charm.
-Each different from the other.
+Each is different from the other.
 Some are quiet, some are filled with exciting adventure sports.
 Some are spiritual hubs and others, a haven for backpackers.
-Here’s a list of few of the best places to visit while travelling to Himachal Pradesh, for the ultimate Himalayan experience.
+Here’s a list of a few of the best places to visit while travelling to Himachal Pradesh, for the ultimate Himalayan experience.

 Whether you choose to go biking or trekking while travelling to Himachal Pradesh, these breathtaking views are just a glimpse of the heaven that awaits.

 This enchanting escape has something in store for all kinds of travellers.
 From adventure sports like paragliding, trekking, and rafting, to the peace and quiet with mesmerizing views of the surrounding landscapes.
 Manali became a tourist hotspot initially because of its repeated presence in Bollywood films.
 Now with the advent of Social Media, it’s become even more popular, being the picture-perfect town that it is.
-Manali is a year round destination, painted white in the chilly winters and a cool escape from the summer heat.
+Manali is a year-round destination, painted white in the chilly winters and a cool escape from the summer heat.
 For the ideal itinerary to explore this stunning hill station, read our list of the top things to do and places to visit in Manali.

 A bridge in Old Manali, and a tourist hotspot, mostly because of the Bollywood film “Bang Bang”.